 Depending on who you talk to, Nirvana’s Kurt Cobain shot himself or was murdered today in 1994.
 The official ruling was suicide by a self-inflicted shotgun blast to the head, but some believe that he had taken too much heroin to be able to pull that off.
 Private investigator Tom Grant, hired by Kurt’s wife Courtney Love to find him when he went missing from an L.A. rehab center, became convinced that Kurt intended to divorce her and retire from the spotlight, and she’d had him killed so she could collect.
 He maintains that there is no way he could have pulled a trigger having taken that much heroin, and that the Seattle Police didn’t conduct a proper investigation, dismissing him as just another junkie.
-Kurt’s bandmates Krist Novoselic and Dave Grohl are not among the conspiracy theory believers, but a Sub Pop record executive who shall remain unnamed once said “Whether she killed him, or just drove him to it, if he’d had a different wife, he’d still be alive”.
+Kurt’s bandmates Krist Novoselic and Dave Grohl are not among the conspiracy theory believers, but the arguments seemed valid enough to the producers of the 2015 documentary Soaked In Bleach.
 His body lay in a room over his Denny-Blaine mansion’s garage for three days before being discovered by an electrician installing a new alarm system.
 He called Seattle radio station KXRX before calling the police.
-Then-moring host Marty Reimer took the call and went on the air with the news.
+Then-morning host Marty Reimer took the call and went on the air with the news before the body was officially identified.
 Within a half hour a TV news crew was in the station’s control room, interviewing midday host Scott Vanderpool, who’d been a fan of Nirvana since they opened for his band Chemistry Set at the Central Tavern in Pioneer Square several years earlier.
-The interviewer’s second question was “Do you think Nirvana will get a new lead singer?”, which enraged Vanderpool, who threw the camera crew out.
+The interviewer’s second question was “Do you think Nirvana will get a new lead singer?”, to which the irritated disc jockey replied, “We don’t even know if it’s him yet.
+Could you please leave?”
 20 minutes later a short clip of the interview appeared on CNN, with Vanderpool mislabeled as “Steve Zanderpool“, which he still jokingly gets called by members of Seattle’s music community.

 Jim Marshall died today in 2012 in London at age 88.
 His Marshall amplifiers, originally created as a lower-cost alternative to expensive American imports for British guitarists, became synonymous with rock and roll, played by Hendrix, Clapton, Page, and Townsend to name but a few.